imbalanxd/HornetInbox/README.md

 - Both the inbox lists should be updated appropriately when this happens.

 ### Bonus requirements
-- Insure that each User will always have a unique profile picture, even when the name of two Users is very similar.
+- Insure that no two users have identical profile pictures, even when the name of two Users is very similar.
 (Bonus++: Don't use a library to do this)
 - Update the inbox list smoothly when it is reordering

 The basic code needed is provided, but it might not all work 100% 😉.
+Make any changes required to make the code work correctly.
+Use any libraries you would like to.
 Make a pull request once you are happy with your work.